Unhappy at work? Here's our best advice to help management-level mining industry employees work out what to do next

 There is a big incentive here.
 We continue to see that people who are capable of looking within make the greatest contributions and are therefore more highly valued.

 The alternative?
-Most mentors and coaches believe that people can change, but my experience is that rarely does that happen without awareness.
+Most mentors and coaches believe that people can change, but our experience is that rarely does that happen without awareness.
 If this is true, then allowing yourself (or encouraging others) to repeat the same mistakes over and over again is akin to going backwards.

-So here is a final challenging thought: If you sense you’re repeating past mistakes, you might want to ask a few others what they see.
+So, here is a final challenging thought: If you sense you’re repeating past mistakes, you might want to ask a few others what they see.
 That way you can ensure next time you decide to quit you are doing it for the right reasons.